COMS4156-Eventease/COMS4156-Project/README.md

 * Expected Output: RSVP Object
 * Upon Success: HTTP 201 Status Code is returned
 * Upon Failure:
-  * HTTP 400 Status Code is retunred with the message indicating RSVP already exists
+  * HTTP 400 Status Code is returned with the message indicating RSVP already exists
   * HTTP 404 Status Code is returned along with the message indicating user or event not found.
   * HTTP 500 Internal Server Error for other issues